olympum/olympum-draft/_posts/wordpress/2013-11-26-uk-startups.md

   last_name: Fernandez-Ruiz
 ---

-Since I moved to London, now over half a year ago, I have been talking to entrepreneurs and investors about London, and not just London folks but also investors in Israel, the East Coast and Silicon Valley.
-I have also met with many companies across Europe in the context of corporate development at Yahoo.
-Although London has many of the ingredients required for becoming the next startup hub, it also has many structural problems that will prevent it from growing as fast as other centers, such as Tel Aviv.
-I moved to London excited about creating a strong product development centre for Yahoo, in one of the hottest startup cities in the world.
+London has many of the
+ingredients required for becoming the next startup hub.
+But it also has many structural problems that will prevent it from growing as fast as other centers, such as Tel Aviv.

+I moved to London in early 2013 excited about creating a strong product development centre for Yahoo, in one of the hottest startup cities in the world.
 I am still hopeful we can still shape London to become such hub.
 But it requires a significant and non trivial amount of work from the UK government.
 This is a critical issue for the future of any economic power in the world that wants to be a global leader in the 21st century.

+Since I moved to London, now over half a year ago, I have been talking to entrepreneurs and investors about London, and not just London folks but also investors in Israel, the East Coast and Silicon Valley.
+I have also met with many companies across Europe in the context of corporate development at Yahoo.
+There are two large themes that shape why I think London requires substantial investment in order to become a leading startup innovation center.

 First, technology is eating the world and software specifically is creating a revolution of how we understand the agricultural,